symbol/symbol-docs/source/cli.rst

 **Alias**

-Get mosaicId or address behind an namespace.
+Get mosaic id or address behind an namespace.

 *Options*